-Annah Dumane is 59 and lives with two of her children and three of her grandchildren and her experience was typical of life in Mtshina.
-Her family would defecate in the bushes around their homes and they would often go straight back into the kitchen to prepare food and to eat.
-When there was a problem with the borehole where they collected their water, they would fetch their drinking water from a nearby stream which was often contaminated.
+Annah Dumane is 59 and lives with two of her children and three of her grandchildren.
+Her experience was typical of life in Mtshina, where her family would defecate in the bushes around their homes and often go straight back into the kitchen to prepare food and to eat.
+When there was a problem with the borehole where they collected their water, they would fetch their drinking water from a nearby stream, which was often contaminated.

-Grace attended a training provided by International Medical Corps and their consortium partners CNFA, on improved health and hygiene practices and the skills for facilitating sessions within her community to help spread these important messages.
+Grace attended a training session by International Medical Corps and our consortium partners CNFA, on improved health and hygiene practices, and on how to facilitate sessions within her community, to help spread these important messages.

-Following the lessons, Grace would return to her village and call the community to gather at a central point where she shares everything she has learned.
-All those who are willing to join then join.
-No one is forced to join, but those interested come together.
-There are over 20 messages and they are centered on the importance of hygiene, both personal and within the community.
-Topics such as washing hands with soap after defecation and before preparing food, safe excreta disposal options such as basic “cat sanitation” (burying the feces afterwards with a hoe), as well as practical advice on how to construct a “tippy tap”—a device for handwashing.
+Following the lessons, Grace would return to her village and call the community to gather at a central point, where she would share everything she had learned.
+There are more than 20 messages in the program, are centered on the importance of hygiene, both personal and within the community.
+Topics include such advice as washing hands with soap after defecation and before preparing food; safe excreta-disposal options, such as basic “cat sanitation” (burying the feces afterwards with a hoe); and practical advice on how to construct a “tippy tap”—a device for handwashing.

-The Siyazama Community Health Club now has 25 members, 13 men and 12 women.
-Grace added, “The men in the village were not interested to begin with, but they were motivated to be part of the lessons as they want to help construct the tippy taps and pot rack.”
-In May 2015 the Club graduated, with every participant receiving a certificate to recognize their efforts.
+The Siyazama Community Health Club now has 25 members: 13 men and 12 women.
+Grace adds, “The men in the village were not interested to begin with, but they were motivated to be part of the lessons, as they want to help construct the tippy taps and pot rack.”
+In May 2015, members of the club “graduated,” with every participant receiving a certificate to recognize their efforts.
 At the graduation ceremony, Annah Dumane was awarded the prize for the best homestead.

-The club is now planning to construct toilets and they have discussed how they could gather money over the year to fund the construction.
-Ideas include developing a community nutrition garden so they can sell some produce to help with the purchase of materials to build latrines.
+The club is now planning to construct toilets, and has discussed how they could gather money over the year to fund it.
+Ideas include developing a community nutrition garden, so they can sell some produce to help with the purchase of materials to build latrines.

-“Nothing has been agreed yet, but the group is brainstorming ideas.”
+“Nothing has been agreed yet,” she says, “but the group is brainstorming ideas.”